-Our new outdoor dining area needed some seating and I definitely wanted benches.
-(Here is the tutorial for the $75 table).
+Our new outdoor dining area needed some seating and Rachel definitely wanted benches.
+(Here is the post for the $75 table).
 They are cheaper than outfitting the whole table with chairs and give a lot of flexibility for how many people can be seated.
-Especially when lots of your guests are little ones, benches seem to stretch to hold as many seats as you need them to.
-I may still find some chairs for the head and foot, but they will have to be just right.
-I do not like the headache of having linens or upholstery in outdoor spaces.
+Especially when lots of your guests are children, benches seem to stretch to hold as many seats as you need them to.
+Also Rachel likes the carefree and maintenance realistic attitude of totally outdoor safe furniture and decor.

 Like when designing our table, Ana White’s blog of lots of free furniture plans was very helpful.
-I found the build plans for benches that would match up perfectly with our table.
+I found build plans for benches that would match up perfectly with our table.
 I recommend using her diagrams and instructions if you decide to make these, but I have included the materials and cut lists below.

 TOOLS & MATERIALS